ncellerino/expenses/README.md

 ## Back-end service

-It is as service implemented in Java with Spring Boot and MongoDB.
+Service implemented in Java with Spring Boot and MongoDB.
 It is secured using using JWT authentication and salted password hashing.

 To run the service: